slacgismo/solar-data-tools/README.md

 automatic and require little if any input from the user.
 Libraries are included to help with data IO and plotting as well.

-There is close integration between this repository and the [Statistical Clear Sky](https://github.com/slacgismo/StatisticalClearSky) repository, which provides a "clear sky model" of system output, given only measured power as an input.

-See [notebooks](https://github.com/slacgismo/solar-data-tools/blob/main/notebooks) folder for examples.
+See the [notebooks](https://github.com/slacgismo/solar-data-tools/blob/main/notebooks/examples) folder for examples.

 ## Install & Setup